veltman/insecurity/README.md

 Returns an array of insecure urls with a `property`, a `url`, and a `line` number.
 If the `lineNumbers` option is set to false, it will omit the `line` in the result.

+You can also supply an array of strings and or regular expressions as a `whitelist` option.
+URLs that contain those strings or matches those expressions will be skipped.

 If the `silent` option is set to true, it will not throw parsing errors.

 ```js